Puer Aeternus Archetype: Understanding the Eternal Child

 The result is a regression into Neverland built on a world of fantasy.

-Left unchecked, widespread Puer Aeternus leads to hedonism as society descends into ever-increasing levels of degeneracy.
+Left unchecked, widespread Puer Aeternus leads to hedonism as society descends into ever-increasing levels of depravity.
 The moral fibers of civilization weaken and deteriorate.

 At present, this societal “psychic infection” is growing.
 This phenomenon represents a cycle.

-The same thing happened in the Weimar Republic (German Reich) in the 1920s and 1930s and in Russia in the 1800s.
+The same thing happened in the Weimar Republic (the German Reich) in the 1920s and 1930s, and in Russia in the 1800s.

 Berlin became a liberal hotbed in the 20s.
 Homosexuality, transsexuality, male prostitution, sex parties, and sex parades became commonplace.
-The first “gender surgery” took place there too.12Daily Mail article on Gay Berlin Hedonism was celebrated as the Dionysian archetype possessed the region.
-At its peak, bestiality was witnessed and celebrated in the streets as well.
+The first “gender surgery” took place there, too.

-It was under these conditions that Hitler rose to power.
-Those not possessed by Puer Aeternus welcomed a strong, authoritarian leader.
-The tension of opposites within the collective (and the individual) psyche tries to balance itself.
+Under these conditions, Hitler rose to power.
+Those not possessed by the Puer archetype welcomed a strong, authoritarian leader.
+The tension of opposites within the collective (and individual) psyche tries to balance itself.

 Will history repeat itself?